Create an assignment

 Tip: If you associate the assignment with a grade item, maintain consistency for your students by matching the value of the Out Of field to the grade item's Max.
 Points value.

 Click Add Rubric to associate the assignment with a rubric.
 Click the Create Rubric in New Window link if you want to create a new rubric.
 You can also select an existing rubric and set it as the Default Scoring Rubric.
-Learn more about how to create and use rubrics.
+Learn more about how to create and use rubrics, including controlling visibility of rubrics to students.

 - Add Instructions for users.